-The Bianconeri boss is adamant that his side has put its Champions League disappointment behind it after recording a resounding victory in Serie A.Antonio Conte believes Juventus is over its European exit after it swept aside Sassuolo 4-0 on Sunday.
+The Bianconeri boss is adamant that his side have put their Champions League disappointment behind them after recording a resounding victory in Serie AAntonio Conte believes Juventus are over their European exit after they swept aside Sassuolo 4-0 on Sunday.

-The Old Lady was dumped out of the Champions League by Galatasaray midweek but its coach was pleased with his side’s response after Carlos Tevez's hat trick and a goal from Federico Peluso fired them to victory.
+The Old Lady were dumped out of the Champions League by Galatasaray midweek but their coach was pleased with his side’s response after Federico Peluso and Carlos Tevez's hat-trick fired them to victory.

 “These lads are doing extraordinary things, as we won 14 games out of 16 in the league this season.”

-Despite its incredible domestic form, Conte says that his side cannot take Scudetto success for granted and that the disappointment suffered at the Turk Telekom Arena should serve as an important lesson.
+Despite their incredible domestic form, Conte says that his side cannot take Scudetto success for granted and that the disappointment suffered at the Turk Telekom Arena should serve as an important lesson.

 “The elimination was disappointing, especially as we were unable to really play the final game, but we put ourselves in that situation and have to learn from it.”